By Maria Sherman, The Associated Press on February 4, 2024.

 The Premiere Ceremony, a pre-telecast show, began with host/songwriter Justin Tranter setting the scene – giving out the first award of the day, best pop duo/group performance, which went to SZA and Phoebe Bridgers for “Ghost in the Machine.”

 The first of three new categories in 2024, best pop dance recording, was given out shortly afterward and went to Kylie Minogue for “Padam Padam” – her first win in 18 years.

-About 80 Grammys were handed out pre-broadcast.
-Regional Mexican star Peso Pluma won his first Grammy for his first and only nomination, for best mÃºsica Mexicana album for his “Genesis.”
+About 80 Grammys will be handed out pre-broadcast, which included Regional Mexican star Peso Pluma winning his first Grammy for his first and only nomination, for best mÃºsica Mexicana album for his “Genesis.”

-Billie Eilish and Finneas arrived early in the afternoon to collect song written for visual media trophy for their “Barbie” ballad “What Was I Made For.”
+Billie Eilish and Finneas arrived early in the afternoon to collect their trophy for best song written for visual media, awarded to the brother-sister duo for their “Barbie” ballad “What Was I Made For.”

 “This is shocking to me,” Eilish said.
 “I was expecting to turn right back around and leave.”